gear-foundation/gear-wiki/docs/gear/glossary.md

 ### Memory Parallelism

-Memory-level parallelism is a term in computer architecture referring to the ability to have pending multiple memory operations, in particular cache misses or translation lookaside buffer misses, at the same time.
+Memory-level parallelism is a term in computer architecture referring to the ability to have pending multiple memory operations, in particular, cache misses or translation lookaside buffer misses, at the same time.

 ### Node

 A computer device that runs on a blockchain network for message processing; it can also be a validator (block producer).
 Node makes the information available to everyone via a connected device.

-### Non Fungible Tokens (NFTs)
+### Non-Fungible Tokens (NFTs)

-A Non Fungible Token is a unique unit of data that’s represented as a cryptographic token that’s stored on a blockchain.
+A Non-Fungible Token is a unique unit of data that’s represented as a cryptographic token that’s stored on a blockchain.

 ### Parachain